 Levin College of Urban Affairs | Cleveland State University | Tel: 216-875-9967

-The Center for Economic Development is hosting the 2020 Chicago Regional EDA University Center Showcase on Tuesday and Wednesday, June 9-10, 2020.
+The Center for Economic Development is hosting the 2020 Chicago Regional EDA University Center Showcase online on Tuesdays, June 9-30, 2020.

 The Center for Economic Development provides research and technical assistance to government agencies, non-profit organizations, and private industry.
 The Center for Economic Development serves as a designated Economic Development Administration (EDA) University Center, since 1985.